The Simpsons Pinball Party: Development and release

-The pinball game was released in 2003.
-Keith Johnson, software designer on Pinball Party said around that time that "In the last 12 years, both pinball and The Simpsons have come a long way, and it was my goal to design a game that illustrates that perfectly.
+The design team was made up of Keith Johnson and Joe Balcer, while Johnson and Dwight Sullivan coded the game.
+Regarding the development process Johnson reflected that, "In the last 12 years, both pinball and The Simpsons have come a long way, and it was my goal to design a game that illustrates that perfectly.
 Casual players will be attracted to the Simpsons license and the compelling gadgets.
 Regular players will be astounded by the sheer amount of things to do and accomplish on the game.
 I think players of all kinds will be drawn in and find the game satisfying regardless of their skill level."
-According to Stern, the pinball game is one of Stern Pinball's "largest and most successful titles."